Email : christophe [dot] heligon [at] univ-rennes1 [dot] fr

 Understanding how molecules interplay to sustain life is what brought me to study biology.

-In 2019, following the progresses of AI technologies and computer hardware, I thought that it was finally possible to perform "real" system biology.
-I joined CeDRE research team at IGDR to work on heterogeneous data integration, system modelisation and knowledge extraction for CeDRE teams’ projects.
-In parallel, to support this new project, I enrolled in a Master 2 in Bioinformatics program.
+In 2019, following the progresses of computer software and hardware, I thought that it was finally possible to perform more systemic biology analysis.
+I joined Reverse engineering Cell Division research team (CeDRE) at IGDR in Rennes, France to work on data integration, system modelling and knowledge extraction for CeDRE teams’ projects in understanding the biophysical system underlying cell division.

 Actual research interests